sambaiz/cdkbot/README.md

 - GitHubWebhookSecret: Generate a random string.
 - Platform: Only `github`.
-- SubnetID: an exist Subnet ID for running tasks on ECS fargate.
+- SubnetID: an exist Subnet ID for running EC2 instance.

 ### cdkbot.yml